muthuishere/genericservices/README.md

 genericservices
 ===============

-A set of Rest Service API
+A set of Rest Service APIs

+Currently
+  Station details from code